apkd/Apkd.Demystifier/README.md

 The package will work immediately after installation without any additional steps.

-You can customize the stack trace by defining the following compilation symbols in the project settings:
+*(Unity 2018.3+)* You can customize the stack trace by defining the following compilation symbols in the project settings:
 - `APKD_STACKTRACE_HIDEPARAMS` - Hide the method parameter list completely.
 The most compact option.
 - `APKD_STACKTRACE_SHORTPARAMS` - Display the parameter list compactly (first letter of each parameter name only).
 - `APKD_STACKTRACE_FULLPARAMS` - Shows an expanded parameter list in the method signature.
 You can enable this if you have an unnaturally wide monitor.